Souza284/Csharp-Exercises/README.md

 # Csharp journey
- This repository consists of my development and learning C#
+ This repository consists of my development and my C# apprenticeship.